MeidosFriend/COM3D2_INM_DLC_Checker/README.md

 UseMyURL=No

 ---------
-UseCurrentDir
-- If set to "No" The game directory is read from the registry (only valid when game is installed) (Default)
-- "Yes" means the current directory is used (only valid if current dir is a game dir)

 UpdateListFile
 - If set to "Yes", the actual file COM_EN_NewListDLC.lst is downloaded from Internet, overwriting current file!
 (Default)
 - If set to "No", the current listfile stays untouched, so you can experiment with your list file